DanielMartensson/MataveID/examples/fisherfacesExample.md

 Conversely, a very small value of C will cause the optimizer to look for a larger-margin separating hyperplane, even if that hyperplane misclassifies more points.
 For very tiny values of C, you should get misclassified examples, often even if your training data is linearly separable.

 The `lambda` is a regularization parameter.
-The drawbacks with Hildreth's QP-solver is that it's slow ànd not so accurate compared to other modern QP-solvers.
+The drawbacks with Hildreth's QP-solver is that it's slow(iterative algorithm) and not so accurate compared to other modern QP-solvers.
 The adventage about Hildreth's QP solver is that it can suits embedded systems and easy to use.
 To make Hildreth's QP-solver solve the probelm very quick, just add a small number called `lambda` and it will do the same job as advanced QP-solvers.
-Don't have to large regularization `lambda`, it will cause lower accuracy.
+Don't have to large regularization parameter `lambda`, it will cause lower accuracy.

 ```matlab
 Enter choice number: 5